MichalZr6/PFV/README.md

 Some important notes:
 - BasicExcel.hpp is rather old but works fine with this project
 - PFV generates new excel file for merged 1000 (defined in Globals.h) old and new entries
-- some features are not yet implemented; the most important thing is that PFV works and greatly shortens my time spent on documents managing
+- some features are not yet implemented (i.a. main menu)

 Future tasks:
-- substitution excel 'database' with SQL
+- saving user input as backup every entry read
+- adding functionality to edit chosen entry (currently UI only allows user to delete last entry)

+- implementing SQL database instead of XLS file
 - implementing 'Company Storage'
-- adding functionality to edit chosen entry (currently UI only allows user to delete last entry)
-- saving user input as backup every entry read